teamwalnut/graphql-ppx/README.md

 Note that you cannot rename variables in the `@arguments` directive so the name of the variable and the name of the key must be the same.
-This is because GraphQL PPX does not manipulate variable names and just makes use of the fact that fragments can use variables declared in the query.
+This is because `graphql-ppx` does not manipulate variable names and just makes use of the fact that fragments can use variables declared in the query.

 There is a compile error raised if you define variables that are unused.
 If you